-After successfully organizing two workshops on "Designing Assistive Environments for Manufacturing" (DAEM) at PETRA 2017 and 2018, that both created valuable academic discussions, we want to consolidate the exchange and foster the community in this domain.
-Therefore, we propose a third DAEM workshop to be held at PETRA 2019.
+After successfully organizing three workshops on “Designing Assistive Environments for Manufacturing” (DAEM) at PETRA 2017–2019, that all created valuable academic discussions, we want to consolidate the exchange and foster the community in this domain.
+Therefore, we propose a fourth DAEM workshop to be held at PETRA 2020.

-First experiences of new technologies, such as Augmented Reality or in-situ projection in the manufacturing domain, have been presented at our first workshop in 2017 and the evaluations show the potential that the new technologies bring into the domain.
-Our second workshop in 2018 focused on questions on how these systems affect work in the short and long run.
+First experiences of new technologies, such as Augmented Reality or in-situ projection in the manufacturing domain, have been presented at our first workshop in 2017 and the evaluations show the potential that new technologies bring into the domain.
+Our following workshops in 2018 and 2019 focused on questions about how these systems affect work in the short and long run.
 Further, the papers showed implications of assistive technologies in manufacturing environments.
 Still, lots of questions are open and new questions arose in the meantime.
-In our third workshop, DAEM 3, we intend to focus on how to improve job satisfaction with assistive technologies.
-This includes topics such as enhancing occupational health management as well as improving work conditions of sensitive populations through assistive technologies.
+In our fourth workshop, DAEM 4, we intend to focus on how to improve job satisfaction with new trends in assistive technologies.
+This includes topics such as enhancing occupational health management as well as integrating voice-user interfaces or meaningful applications of artificial intelligence into the manufacturing workplace.

 Topics of submissions are encouraged but not limited to covering the following areas of assistive environments for manufacturing: